-Promulgation of rules related to licensure and CE is required by statute.
-This provides a regulatory framework for the practice of occupational therapy.
-The proposed changes should provide greater clarity to licensees and aid in compliance with requirements under the rules. - B. Describe the difference between current behavior/practice and desired behavior/practice.
+A. Estimate the change in the frequency of the targeted behavior expected from the proposed rule(s).
+Promulgation of rules related to licensure, CE, and telehealth is required by statute.
+This provides a regulatory framework for practice of podiatric medicine and surgery.
+The proposed changes should provide greater clarity to licensees and assist them in complying with requirements under the rules.

+B. Describe the difference between current behavior/practice and desired behavior/practice.

-The practice of occupational therapy is regulated by law.
+The practice of podiatry is regulated by law.
 This mandates licensure for provision of those services.
-Updating standards for licensure, organizing the rule set into a more user-friendly format, updating outdated information, and providing additional detail related to CE helps add clarity and certainty to the rules and will make compliance easier for applicants and licensees.
+Updating standards for licensure, organizing the rule set into a more user-friendly format, updating outdated information and providing a greater level of detail related to CE helps add clarity and certainty to the rules, and adding a telehealth rule will make compliance easier for applicants and licensees.